aishack/aishack/tutorials/generating-multivariate-gaussian-random-numbers.md

 This is the *known* Gaussian distribution.
 Now, we need to somehow transform this into the Gaussian distribution described by the mean and covariance matrix supplied by the user.

-![The known multivariate Gaussian distribution](/static/img/tut/known-2d-gaussian.png) : The known multivariate Gaussian distribution N(0, 1)
+![The known multivariate Gaussian distribution](/static/img/tut/known-2d-gaussian.png) : The known multivariate Gaussian distribution in two dimensions N(0, 1)

 ## Linear algebra on the Gaussian distribution
-Transforming the Gaussian distribution we have into the distribution we want is a simple linear transformation.
+Transforming the Gaussian into the distribution we want is a simple linear transformation.
 This can be thought of as a two step process.
 First, we line up the covariance matrix and then we line up the mean.

 ### Lining up the covariance matrix
 The Gaussian distribution we have at the moment is perfectly spherical (in n-dimensions) and is centered at the origin.
 To move towards the Covariance matrix we want, we would need to squash this spherical distribution and maybe rotate it a little bit (to get some correlation).